kihahu/dendron-notes/vault/topics.ml.inference-accelerator.md

 Attached through the network using an AWS PrivateLink

 Why choose Amazon EI over dedicated GPU instances?
-- if you don’t have sufficient demand or multiple models to serve and share the GPU to keep up utilization, can attach "just enough" GPU acceleration to a CPU instance
+- if don’t have sufficient demand or multiple models to serve and share the GPU to keep up utilization, can attach "just enough" GPU acceleration to a CPU instance
 - The cost of the CPU instance + EI accelerator would still be cheaper than a dedicated GPU instance
 - EI adds some latency compared to GPU instance, but can be faster than CPU only
 - need to use an EI enabled framework such as TensorFlow, PyTorch or Apache MXNet